 Your company is developing ultra-low power computing designs, platforms and technologies for wearable IoT (Internet of Things) with an emphasis on localized computing.
 Examples include ultra-low power designs of processor architecture, sub-memory systems, software stacks, or optimized power management methods.

-RAISED BY OUR COMPANIES
+RAISED BY FIRST 10 COMPANIES

 ADDED TO CALIFORNIA'S ECONOMY